Cultural Districts drive economic growth, strengthen distinctive local character, and improve the quality of life of families across Massachusetts.

-The Chapin Library holds a deep collection of rare books and manuscripts gathered over the last 100 years – the first collection begun at any American college or university.
+The Chapin Library holds a deep collection of rare books and manuscripts gathered over the last 100 years.

 Historical novelties, self-taught and regional artists, and the largest public collection of Grandma Moses paintings.